jlempen/Surface-Go-2-OpenCore/README.md

 ## Latest News
 * (20251102) Audio is now working in `macOS Tahoe` thanks to a convenient installer for `VoodooHDA` ([see section below](https://github.com/jlempen/Surface-Go-2-OpenCore/tree/main#fixing-audio-on-macos-tahoe)).
-* (20251102) With the stuff merged today, `macOS Tahoe` installs and runs fine on the SGO2, but expect ~~internal audio and~~ FileVault to be broken. **_Don't enable FileVault when prompted at the end of the install process._** At the moment, restarting or shutting down the system will cause a kernel panic.
+* (20251102) With the stuff merged today, `macOS Tahoe` installs and runs quite nicely on the SGO2, but expect ~~internal audio and~~ FileVault to be broken. **_Don't enable FileVault when prompted at the end of the install process._** At the moment, restarting or shutting down the system will cause a kernel panic.
 Likewise when detaching and attaching the Type Cover.
 * (20251102) New Bluetooth fixes for `macOS Sequoia` and hopefully `macOS Tahoe` as well.
 * (20251102) Recent Linux distros such as `Fedora 43` should now appear in the OpenCore picker thanks to updated `btrfs_x64.efi` and `ext4_x64.efi` filesystem drivers.